dheeraj-br/node-interview-qna/README.md

 that allows us to create server side applications and networking applications \
 it porivides libraries \
 allows us to interact with hardware and OS \
-it is popular because its event-driven, non-blocking I/O and lightweight \
+it is popular because its event-driven, non-blocking I/O and lightweight

 * what is Event-driven programming / Event-driven Architecture?

-its a programming paradigm(style) that is built around the concept of events and their listeners, here the flow of execution is determined by events evnts can be user inputs or data arriving over the network or completion of a task there is an event loop that listens to events and calls event listeners that contain logic to take appropriate action. there is also an event Queue that holds events in the order they occur so as to to process them sequentially. used in:
+its a programming paradigm(style) that is built around the concept of events and their listeners, here the flow of execution is determined by events \
+evnts can be user inputs or data arriving over the network or completion of a task \
+there is an event loop that listens to events and calls event listeners that contain logic to take appropriate action. \
+there is also an event Queue that holds events in the order they occur so as to to process them sequentially. \
+used in: \
-Graphical user interfaces (GUIs)
+Graphical user interfaces (GUIs) \
-Web applications
+Web applications \
-Networking
+Networking \
-Real-time systems
+Real-time systems \
 Embedded systems

 * what are events?

-An important interaction that happens with program
+An important interaction that happens with a computer program

 * what is Asynchronous I/O?